letigsainz/technical-writing/Machine to Machine Authentication/README.md

 ## Impact

-This document served as an informative reference guide for developers using M2M requests in their services.
-Additional documents were created alongside this guide, but I cannot include them due to proprietary content.
-Because of this, any external links will go nowhere.
+This document served as a reference guide for developers using M2M requests in their services.
+It resulted in widespread adoption of security best practices, as well as an increased level of autonomy across engineering teams.

+> [!NOTE]
+> Due to proprietary content, all external links have been modified to go nowhere.

 ## Link to document